Lacrosse in the United States: Structure and function

-Lacrosse is a full field, 12 vs 12 contact sport.
-Each team has one goalie, four defenders, three mid fielders, and four attackmen.
+Lacrosse is a full field, 10 vs 10 contact sport, unless in women’s there's 12 players.
+Four attackers, four defenders, three midfielders, and of course a goalie.
+Every men’s team has one goalie, three defenders, three mid fielders, and three attack-men.
 Throughout the contest, players attempt use their sticks to shoot the ball into the opponent's goal.
 At the end of the game, the team with the most goals wins.
 In college lacrosse, the games consist of four, fifteen minute quarters.
 This game length decreases to twelve minutes per quarter at the high school level, and decreases to ten minute per quarter at the little league level.

 Each team must have five players (a goalie and four defenders typically), on their defensive side of the field at all times.
 They must also have four players (usually four attackmen) on their offensive side of the ball at all times.
 The remaining three players (usually midfielders or middies) are free to roam the field as they please during the game.
 There are twelve players on the field at a time.
 Still each team is allowed a maximum of seven players on their half of the field at a team and six players on their opponents’ side of the field at a time with the goalie being the extra man.
 Like hockey, substitutions are considered “on the fly” meaning that the players may enter and exit the field during gameplay assuming each team has a maximum of ten players on the field at the time.
 The game essentially has the same rules as hockey and is played both indoor (box lacrosse) and outdoor (full field).